piclas-framework/piclas/doc/userguide/030_features_models.md

 The second flag allows to enable/disable the adaptation of the time step distribution.
 Typically, a simulation would be performed until a steady-state (or close to it, e.g. the particle number is not increasing significantly anymore) is reached with a uniform time step.
 Then a restart with the above options would be performed, where the time step distribution is adapted using the DSMC output of the last simulation.
 Now, the user can decide to continue adapting the time step with the subsequent DSMC outputs (Note: Do not forget to update the DSMCState file name!) or to disable the adaptation and to continue the simulation with the distribution from the last simulation (the adapted particle time step is saved within the regular state file).
 It should be noted that if after a successful restart at e.g. $t=2$, and the simulation fails during the runtime at $t=2.5$ before the next state file could be written out at $t=3$, an adaptation for the next simulation attempt shoud NOT be performed as the adapted time step is stored in the output of new restart file at the restart time $t=2$.
 Restart files from which the restart is performed are overwritten after a successful restart.

-The `MaxFactor` and `MinFactor` allow to limit the adapted time step within a range of $f_\mathrm{min} \Delta t$ and $f_\mathrm{max} \Delta t$.
+The `MaxFactor` and `MinFactor` allow to limit the adapted time step within a range of $f_{\mathrm{min}} \Delta t$ and $f_{\mathrm{max}} \Delta t$.
 The time step adaptation can be used to increase the number of particles by defining a minimum particle number (e.g `MinPartNum` = 10, optional).
 For DSMC, the parameters `TargetMCSoverMFP` (ratio of the mean collision separation distance over mean free path) and `TargetMaxCollProb` (maximum collision probability) allow to modify the target values for the adaptation.
 For the BGK and FP methods, the time step can be adapted according to a target maximal relaxation frequency.

 The last two flags enable to initialize the particles distribution from the given DSMC state file, using the macroscopic properties such as flow velocity, number density and temperature (see Section \ref{sec:macro_restart}).
 Strictly speaking, the VTS procedure only requires the `Filename` for the read-in of the aforementioned parameters, however, it is recommended to perform a macroscopic restart to initialize the correct particle number per cells.
 Otherwise, cells with a decreased/increased time step will require some time until the additional particles have reached/left the cell.